Harneet9602/Machine-Learning-Portfolio/notebooks/01-EDA-and-Preprocessing/README.md

 ## ✅ Conclusion & Next Steps
 This initial analysis successfully explored the housing dataset and prepared it for model building.
 The key takeaway is that a house's area and furnishing status are strong predictors of its price.
 The cleaned and scaled dataset is now ready for the next logical step: training a regression model to predict housing prices based on these features.
-Excellent work on this first part of the project!